 Volt Drop = 92 x 0.27 x 0.006 = 0.15V

-Below is a table listing various cable sizes, typical current ratings (derated for touching according to Australian Standards), typical resistivity, and a volt drop calculation to provide a guide for cable sizing.
-Tables refers to PVC/PVC copper cables.
+Below is a table listing various cable sizes, typical current ratings (derated for being in contact with other surfaces according to Australian Standards), typical resistivity, and a volt drop calculation to provide a guide for cable sizing.
+Everything in the table is straight from the manufacturer, apart from the maximum current at 3m distance which is calculated by current = volt drop / (resistivity x length).
+The table refers to PVC/PVC copper cables.
 When purchasing cables, make sure you specify mm2 of copper so that it is not confused with overall cable diameter.

 |Cable Size||AWG||Resistivity||Current Rating||Overall Diameter||Max current for 3m cable length and 0.2V volt drop|